calistasalsabila/Programming-Language/Dart/material/02_dart_oop/07_operator.md

 ---

-## 🧰 Operator Methods (Overloading)
+## 9. Operator Methods (Overloading)

 In Dart, you can override operators for your custom classes using special method names.
-This is called **operator overloading**.
+This is called operator overloading.

 ### Common Operator Methods